akhmadandrie/jenkins-cicd/README.md

-# jenkins-cicd
-How to use Jenkins to cover the basics of CI/CD concepts based on specific technology stacks
+How to use Jenkins to orchestrate building a simple Java application with Maven